+- A. The following information must be provided before a request for loan subordination to any new financing or a refinancing can be considered: - Current first Mortgage balance, interest rate and term. - Proposed loan amount, interest rate and term. - Cash Out is not allowed.
+The refinance would need to be a rate/term with a maximum cash back of \$500. - Good Faith Estimate - Copy of appraisal - Types and amounts of any other indebtedness on property, including balance, rate and term. - Household's verified income and size. - Full name, address, telephone number, contact person and e-mail address of new lender. - Date subordination agreement is needed (must be at least two weeks from the date of the request).

+Acceptable reasons for subordination

-- A. The following information must be provided before a request for loan subordination to any new financing or a refinancing can be considered: - Current first Mortgage balance, interest rate and term. - Proposed loan amount, interest rate and term. - Reasons for new financing and use of proceeds by amount.
-If financing will be used for home improvements, specific information on the proposed home improvements must be provided. - Good Faith Estimate - Copy of appraisal - Types and amounts of any other indebtedness on property, including balance, rate and term. - Household's verified income and size. - Full name, address, telephone number, contact person and e-mail address of new lender. - Date subordination agreement is needed (must be at least two weeks from the date of the request). - B. Information provided will be analyzed to determine the appropriateness of subordination of the HRA's Mortgage.
-All of the following criteria must be met before subordination can be approved: - All current and proposed property liens, including the Home Improvement Loan, equal less than 100% of the appraised value of the property. - The subordination is necessary to refinance the principal balance of existing prior liens on the property and will facilitate a rate reduction, term reduction and/or principal reduction plus any costs to finance additional eligible home improvements.
-No cash may be taken out as a result of refinancing.
-However, the fees incurred to refinance will be an allowable expense. - All home improvements must be eligible per this Manual and the Homeowner is required to submit documentation of cost for all improvements as a condition of the subordination. - The uses for the new financing must be justifiable as an appropriate use of public funds to warrant subordination of the public funding. - The HRA Administrator may allow cash out to the Homeowner due to a situation of financial hardship, which may include unexpected medical bills, divorce or loss of job within six months of applying for subordination.
+- B. Information provided will be analyzed to determine the appropriateness of subordination of the HRA's Mortgage.
+All of the following criteria must be met before subordination can be approved: - All current and proposed property liens, including the Home Improvement Loan, equal less than 100% of the appraised value of the property. - The subordination is necessary to refinance the principal balance of existing prior liens on the property.
+Acceptable reasons for refinancing include: - rate reduction, - term reduction and/or principal reduction - The new loan may include the costs to refinance. - No cash may be taken out as a result of refinancing.
+However, the fees incurred to refinance will be an allowable expense. - The HRA Administrator may consider a cash out refinance in extraordinary circumstances. - The Homeowner must correct any errors and omissions relating to the loan as a condition of the HRA granting a subordination request.
+This requirement would include, but not be limited to documents that are not signed (but the intent was to have them signed), documents with clerical errors and/or documents that are missing or destroyed.

-- The Homeowner must correct any errors and omissions relating to the loan as a condition of the HRA granting a subordination request.
-This requirement would include, but not be limited to documents that are not signed (but the intent was to have them signed), documents with clerical errors and/or documents that are missing or destroyed. - C. If the above criteria are not met, the HRA will not subordinate its Mortgage.
-The Homeowner will then need to obtain financing that is subordinate to the HRA's Mortgage, pay-off the HRA's loan as a condition of the new financing, obtain non-Mortgage financing, or forgothe additional financing. - D. Appeals regarding interpretation of subordination requirements may be made in writing to the HRA's Administrator and then to the HRA Board of Commissioners.
+- C. If the above criteria are not met, the HRA will not subordinate its Mortgage.
+The Homeowner will then need to obtain financing that is subordinate to the HRA's Mortgage, pay-off the HRA's loan as a condition of the new financing, obtain non-Mortgage financing, or forgo the additional financing. - D. Appeals regarding interpretation of subordination requirements may be made in writing to the HRA Administrator and then to the HRA Board of Commissioners.
 Requests for appeal which clearly do not meet the subordination requirements, will not be considered.